yiytan92/codesling.io/socket-server/README.md

 # Codesling Socket Server

-The codesling socket-server is a real-time server for codesling's clients.
+The socket-server is a realtime websocket server for codesling's clients.

+[Developer Documentation](../docs/socket-server.md) is available in the `docs/` folder.